 Photo by Cookson Adventures

 One can see Mt Kilimanjaro when the sky is clear from Lake Chala, especially in the early mornings.
-The lake is near Tsavo National Park, meaning you will spot herds of elephants that migrate back and forth in Tanzania and Kenya.
-The birds are also in plenty, different bird species.
-Lake Chale is one of a kind destination worth your time and money.
+The lake is near Tsavo National Park, meaning you will spot herds of elephants that migrate back and forth between Tanzania and Kenya.
+The birds are also in plenty, of different bird species.
+Leave every day behind and weave unforgettable memories at Lake Chale, a one-of-a-kind destination where time slows down and magic takes flight.

 LAKE PARADISE, MARSABIT